fbkarsdorp/fbkarsdorp.github.com/content/posts/20220405110456-population_size_regression_estimators.md

 +++
-title = "Population Size Estimation as a Regression Problem" author = ["Folgert Karsdorp"] lastmod = 2022-04-12T12:37:57+02:00 tags = ["heterogeneity", "chao1", "regression", "pymc3", "richness", "diversity"] draft = true
+title = "Population Size Estimation as a Regression Problem 🚧🚧" author = ["Folgert Karsdorp"] lastmod = 2022-04-15T12:43:29+02:00 tags = ["heterogeneity", "chao1", "regression", "pymc3", "richness", "diversity", "zelterman"]
+draft = false
 +++

 ## Unseen heterogeneity {#unseen-heterogeneity}

-[Unseen Species Model]({{< relref "20220228153558-unseen_species_model.md" >}})s such as [Chao1]({{< relref "20220228153400-chao1_estimator.md" >}}) assume that the studied sample is homogeneous.
+[Unseen Species Model]({{< relref "20220228153558-unseen_species_model.md" >}})s such as [Chao1]({{< relref "20220228153400-chao1_estimator.md" >}}) provide accurate point-estimates of the population size when the rare species in studied sample are homogeneous.
 That is, in the case of animal species, for example, all species are equally likely to be observed.
 Of course, this is a simplifying assumption.
-SOme species are simply more difficult to spot than others, and so most samples contain unseen heterogeneity.
-When heterogeneity is present in a sample, Chao's estimate represents a lower bound of the actual population size.
+Some species are simply more difficult to spot than others, and so most samples contain unseen heterogeneity.
+When such heterogeneity is present in a sample, the Chao1 estimate reduces to a lower bound of the actual population size.
 What happens when we do have knowledge about (some parts of) the the origin of the heterogeneity?
 Is there a way to use that information to correct for some of the bias of Chao's estimator?

 In a series of articles, Dankmar Böhning and colleagues show how information about covariates (e.g., certain characteristics of animal species) can help to reduce this bias